LDGC Annual Flower and Produce Show

 Good foliage is a bonus.
 Sadly, there no points for scent!

-Make sure blooms are good from the back and front, but do NOT pull off faded/marked/tatty outside petals - any good judge can detect the absence of a petal(s) because it (they) leave a gap in the overall circular shape of the flower
+absence of a petal(s) because it leaves a gap in the overall circular shape of the flower

-All roses should have a clear petal pattern (rows of petals in circles) and not a "muddled" centre.
+All roses should have a clear petal pattern (rows of petals in circles)

-Use shredded or screwed up newspaper to stuff in the front of the vase holding an individual, floribunda or collection of roses to make the bloom(s) stand up properly - the stewards should have a ready supply.
+Use shredded or screwed up newspaper to stuff in the front of the vase holding

 Roses, hybrid tea &/or large flowered, any cultivar(s), 3 blooms, 1 container